-In 1943 Bracken reluctantly became Leader of the federal Conservative Party, insisting that it add the word “Progressive” to its name.
+In 1943, Bracken reluctantly became Leader of the federal Conservative Party, insisting that it add the word “Progressive” to its name.
 He was not a successful leader.
 He did not actually enter the House of Commons until 1945 (from Neepawa), and he lacked charisma.
 On the other hand, he did push the party towards acceptance of the welfare state.
 Bracken stepped down from the leadership in 1948, subsequently serving as Chair of a Royal Commission on the liquor laws of Manitoba.
 He ran in the 1949 federal election but was defeated by Brandon incumbent James E. Matthews.
 He was also Chairman of the “Box Car Commission” in 1959, established to investigate the distribution of railway cars.
 He wrote two books, Crop Production in Western Canada (1920) and Dry Farming in Western Canada (1921), the latter book appearing just as the worst drought in Prairie history began.

 On 22 June 1909, he married Alice Wylie Bruce (1883-1971), with whom he had four sons: John Bruce Bracken (1911-2001), Allan Douglas Bracken (1913-2000), William Gordon Bracken (1914-2008), and George Murray Bracken (1916-1988).
-The couple was inducted into the Manitoba Order of the Buffalo Hunt on the occasion of their 50th wedding anniversary, in 1959.
-He received an honorary degree from the University of Manitoba in 1927, and he was inducated to the Manitoba Agricultural Hall of Fame.
 He was a member of the Masons (Assiniboine Lodge No. 114).
+He and his wife were inducted into the Manitoba Order of the Buffalo Hunt on the occasion of their 50th wedding anniversary, in 1959.
+He received an honorary degree from the University of Manitoba (1927) and was inducted posthumously to the Manitoba Agricultural Hall of Fame (1980).

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.